kevinlandwaster/JHGettingAndCleaningDataWeek4/README.md

 The original data source for the project is from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The data was captured from this source for this current repository on April 14, 2020 at 7:16PM Mountain Time.

 The data from the zip file is found in the subfolder `data/`.
+The data was unzipped into this folder.

 ## R Script Descriptions